ParInsights/Automatic-Generation--Password/README.md

 # Automatic-Generation--Password
-Using C++ t0 complete a mini project that will automatically generate a strong, random password of variable length.
+Using C++ to complete a mini project that will automatically generate a strong, random password of variable length.